idaholab/moose/modules/geochemistry/doc/content/modules/geochemistry/activity_coefficients.md

 # Activity coefficients

-Author: Andy Wilkins

 !alert note
-Only the Debye-Huckel B-dot model along with the formulae below for neutral species and water are coded into the `geochemistry` module
+Only the Debye-Huckel B-dot model along with the formulae below for neutral species and water are coded into the `geochemistry` module.
+The virial Pitzer/HMW models have not yet been included.

 Notation and definitions are described in [geochemistry_nomenclature.md].